 British Style Curry

 Britain has a long history with India as a result of the empire, the first Indian restaurant was opened in Britain in 1810 and today about a fifth of all restaurant business in Britain is accounted for by what are sometimes colloquially known as "curry houses".
 Indian food adapted for the British palate is the spicy food of choice far above any competitors such as Thai or Mexican.
-Many "Indian" restaurants in the UK are run by Bangladeshis or Pakistanis.
+Most "Indian" restaurants in the UK are run by Bangladeshis or Pakistanis.

 The names of the dishes available are sometimes the same or similar to those found in India, though the recipes may differ markedly, there are also some dishes that are British developed by chefs who came from the Indian sub-continent, notably Baltis which originated in Birmingham.
 Curry is most definitely on the list of British national dishes.

-If you have never eaten this style of food before, ask for a little guidance, particularly in relation to how spicy or otherwise you like your food, also if you'd prefer a dry or wet curry with sauce or not.
-Typically a main meal consists of a meat dish with rice and/or bread (one each and share the other, e.g a naan bread or roti each plus a shared rice) and possibly a vegetable side dish.
+If you haven't eaten this style of food before, ask for a little guidance, particularly in relation to how spicy or otherwise you like your food, also if you'd prefer a dry or wet curry with sauce or not.
+Typically a main meal consists of a meat dish with rice and/or bread (get one each and share the other, e.g a naan bread or roti each plus a shared rice) and possibly a vegetable side dish.
 If you are unsure if you can cope with the spiciness, a raita (yogurt dish) will help calm it down.
 There are usually lots of purely vegetarian options too.
-The food is brought on a collection of serving plates and each person has their plate to eat off, so Indian meals lend themselves ideally to sharing of the different dishes which helps a lot when you aren't so sure what it is you will be getting.
+The food is brought on a collection of serving plates and each person has their plate to eat from, so Indian meals lend themselves ideally to sharing of the different dishes which helps a lot when you aren't so sure what it is you will be getting.

 Where to get a British Style Curry in Britain: There are Indian restaurants in every town and city and many villages, so finding one is not difficult.
-If going somewhere new I look for "Tandoori" in the name or description which signifies that the restaurant has a Tandoor, a vertical clay-lined oven which may be used to cook meat on skewers, but more importantly produces the best naan and roti breads.
+If going somewhere new I look for "Tandoori" in the name or description which signifies that the restaurant has a Tandoor, a vertical clay-lined oven which is used to cook meat on skewers, but more importantly produces the best naan and roti breads.